Blackwater to Wokingham walk

 - In 100m you need to keep left by an information panel for the nature reserve, staying on the BVP and also joining the Three Castles Path?
 (3CP) from the bridleway across the footbridge.
 You now simply follow the broad riverside path for 1 km, at first alongside Colebrook Lake South and then Grove Lake, with periodic gaps in the undergrowth giving views across the water.

-- Towards the end of this attractive stretch there is a wooden viewing screen looking across to Grove Lake Island.
-In a further 250m there are several gates on the left: one leading to another viewing hide, then a wooden kissing gate leading onto a path with a sign for Horseshoe Lake?.
+- Towards the end of this stretch there is another wooden viewing screen looking across to Grove Lake Island.
+In a further 250m there are two gates on the left, the first leading to a (members only) hide and the second a wooden kissing gate by a sign for Horseshoe Lake?.

 The bridleway and footpath run side by side all the way to the River Blackwater.
 The bridleway starts at the road and has views off to the right (where gravel extraction might still be taking place in the distance); the footpath starts from the back of the car park and has better views across some attractive lakes.